Skip to content Skip to sidebar Skip to footer

 Signs Your Dog Might Have Mites

-Catching the signs of mites early can save your dog a lot of discomfort and save you from a worsening problem.
+Catching the signs of mites early can save your dog a lot of discomfort and prevent a worsening problem.

 The most common and noticeable symptom is intense itching.
 If your dog is constantly scratching, biting, or rubbing their body against furniture, mites might be the cause.
 This itching can be in one spot or spread across their whole body.